 ~$14 · 1 oz

-Matrixyl 3000 and matrixyl synthe'6 are among the most tested peptide complexes in cosmetic science -- they signal skin cells to produce more collagen without the irritation risk of retinoids.
-The Ordinary puts 10% of this combination into a hyaluronic acid base and charges $14 for it.
-That's a genuinely exceptional value.
+Matrixyl 3000 and matrixyl synthe'6 are among the better-known peptide complexes in cosmetic skincare.
+They are gentler-feeling than retinoids for many people, but they should be framed as cosmetic support for smoother-looking skin rather than a retinoid replacement.
+The Ordinary puts 10% of this combination into a hyaluronic acid base and charges $14.
 The formula is fragrance-free and layers easily under other serums or moisturizers.

-Results are slower and subtler than retinol -- peptides work over months, not weeks -- but they're appropriate for any skin type including sensitive and reactive skin that can't tolerate vitamin C acids or retinoids.
-Use it morning or night, or both.
+Results are slower and subtler than retinol -- peptides work over months, not weeks -- but they are often easier to tolerate than strong vitamin C acids or retinoids.
+Use it morning or night, or both, after patch testing.
 At $14, the cost of consistent use is minimal.

 Works well for